CHAPTER 34B

 34B.8 Cable television users tax.

 (a) There is imposed a tax upon every person in the city using cable television service in the city.
-The tax imposed by this section shall be at the rate of eight percent of the total charges made for such service, and shall be paid by the person paying for such service.
-On July 1, 2012, the aforementioned tax rate shall be reduced from eight percent to seven and one-half percent.
+The tax imposed by this section shall be at the rate of seven and one-half percent of the total charges made for such service, and shall be paid by the person paying for such service.

 (b) As used in this section, the term “charges” includes, but is not limited to, charges for installation and programming, whether the programming is a cable transmission of broadcast channels, transmission of cable-only programming, or “pay-per-view” programming.